tylerwray/me/src/content/tutorials/phoenix-live-view-ecommerce/index.md

 ## Introduction

-I've heard alot of buzz over the last ~2 years about [Phoenix LiveView](https://github.com/phoenixframework/phoenix_live_view) in the industry, so I wanted to actually build something to test it out!
-At it's core, Phoenix LiveView is a framework for writing real-time web applications, using a programming langauage loved by many; [Elixir](https://elixir-lang.org/).
+I've heard alot of buzz over the last ~3 years about [Phoenix LiveView](https://github.com/phoenixframework/phoenix_live_view), so I wanted to actually build something to test it out!
+At it's core, Phoenix LiveView is a framework for writing real-time web applications using a programming langauage loved by many; [Elixir](https://elixir-lang.org/).

 ## What to expect

 We're going to build an ecommerce application powered by [Stripe](https://stripe.com) and Phoenix LiveView.
-Along the way learning about the problems Phoenix LiveView solves, some basics of Stripe, cool tailwindcss features, and a bit about reactive programming,
+Along the way learning about Phoenix LiveView, some basics of Stripe, and tailwindcss.

 The tech we will use in this tutorial —